Wendy LogoWendy

 uvicorn[standard]

-Create the Web Server
+Generated Web Server

 #!/usr/bin/env python3